 There’s two-facedness on both sides – liberals conservatively shunning, and conservatives liberally whimpering.
 But those two sides are still there; they haven’t just cancelled themselves out into some utopian hyperspace.
 I am not attacking the conservative viewpoint.
 I am calling out xenophobia, racism and hatred.
 If a self-proclaimed liberal wants to equate these abhorrent attributes with conservatism, he is disingenuous.
 If a self-proclaimed conservative ties his identity to racism and nativism, he is dangerous.

+The point is that liberal and conservative truth claims are submitted in the framework of a democracy, which implies mutual, if at times grudging, respect and civility.
 Both liberals and conservatives have an account for suffering and the ones who inflict the suffering; neither ignore those subjects.
 The desire to blot them out is anti-democratic.
 If you ignore the both suffering of others and personal accountability as they play out in the political framework of your society, you are flirting with true totalitarianism, where the individual has no voice, no power – not through the state, nor through her own resolve.

 * * *